Please do a quick review before sending your proof or preview to firstname.lastname@example.org!

 Are position titles capitalized before a name, but not when they appear after?

-Are students identified by class year?
+Are students and alumni identified by class year?
 Does the apostrophe before each class year curve toward the left?

-The Office of College Communications does not routinely fact-check.
-It is each writer's responsibility to make sure all information is accurate and complete.
+College Creative does not fact-check pieces that come through the editing queue.
+It is each writer's responsibility to make sure all information—such as dates, times, speakers, details—is accurate and complete.

 If a piece contains standard information such as directions to campus, or a statement of the College's mission, does the text agree with the College's official written material?
 All writers are welcome to use verbatim excerpts from these "boilerplate" documents, or reproduce them in full.